Projects / Culture

 Ville de Bayonne

-AIA Ingénierie (structural engineering, electrical, thermal, fluids, and roadways), Forten (construction economics), Christophe Gautrand et associés (landscape architects), AIA Studio (environmental quality), CB design (signage), CSD et associés (fire prevention systems), SAS AIA Management de projets (scheduling, construction management, and coordination), Rainbow ergonomie (ergonomics)
+AIA Ingénierie (structural engineering, MEP, HVAC, roadways), Forten, ECOTEN, cabinet Faure (QS), Christophe Gautrand et associés (landscape architects), AIA Environnement (environmental quality), CB design (wayfinding), CSD et associés (fire safety), AIA Management (site management), Rainbow ergonomie (ergonomics)

 Image credits